Phyllis Satterthwaite: Tennis career

 In 1911, she participated for the first time in the Wimbledon Championships.
 In 1919, she reached the final of the All-Comers competition in which she was defeated by eventual champion Suzanne Lenglen in two sets.
 Two years later, in 1921, she again made it to the final of the All-Comers competition, but this time lost to American Elizabeth Ryan in two straight sets.
 In total she competed in 20 Wimbledon Championships between 1911 and 1935.

 In 1920, she won the women's doubles title at the World Hard Court Championships in Paris.
 Playing alongside her compatriot Dorothy Holman they defeated the French team Germaine Golding and Jeanne Vaussard.
 She was selected to play in the 1923 Wightman Cup but was unable to participate.

 In 1924, she participated in the Olympic Games in Paris.
 Via a bye in the first round and a walkover in the second she reached the third round in the singles competition which she lost in straight sets to Helen Wills who would go on to win the gold medal.

 In 1919, 1920, and 1921, she won three consecutive singles titles at the Welsh Covered Court Championships.

 Satterthwaite was a baseline player with a game based on safety and keeping the ball in play.
-In 1930, she played against Lucia Valerio in the final of the Bordighera tournament on the Italian Riviera.
+In 1930, she played against Lucia Valerio in the final of the Bordighera Championship tournament on the Italian Riviera.
 At match point her determination not to make an error resulted in a rally which lasted 450 strokes.
 Satterthwaite won the point and the match.

 In 1931, she competed in several Riviera open championships, reaching the final on 13 occasions and winning eight titles, defeating among others Cilly Aussem and Betty Nuthall. including the South of France Championships.